TristanSaidi/TristanSaidi.github.io/_posts/2025-05-24-differential-geometry.md

 categories:
 related_posts: false
 ---

+Before we start, I want to mention that this blog is largely derived from the course materials from Claudio Arezzo's Differential Geometry course hosted by the [International Centre for Theoretical Physics](https://www.ictp.it/) (ICTP), and it also pulls significantly from Manfredo do Carmo's [Differential Geometry of Curves and Surfaces](https://www.amazon.com/Differential-Geometry-Curves-Surfaces-Mathematics/dp/0486806995).
+Both of these resources are incredible for learning about Differential Geometry, and I really can't recommend taking a look at them enough.

 # Section 1: Geometry of curves in $\mathbb{R}^3$

 Consider $\alpha(t): [a,b] \rightarrow \mathbb{R}^3$ to be a differentiable, time-parameterized curve through $\mathbb{R}^3$.
 The length of such a curve is defined as